 To specify a remote SMTP server, you must open sendmail.mc in an editor and change the preceding line, deleting dnl from the beginning of the line and replacing smtp.your.provider with the FQDN of your ISP's SMTP server (obtain this name from your ISP).
-Be careful not to alter the back tick (') preceding or the single quotation mark (') following the FQDN.
-If your ISP's SMTP server is at smtp.my-isp.com, you would change the line:
+Be careful not to alter the back ticks (') and the single quotation marks (') in this line.
+If your ISP's SMTP server is at smtp.myisp.com, you would change the line to

 '''

-dnl define('SMART_HOST', 'smtp.your.provider')
+define('SMART_HOST','smtp.myisp.com')

 '''